 - 1. Pursue alternative methods for protecting, preserving and enhancing the Town's rural lifestyle. - 2.
-Coordinate Town-developed tertiary drainage systems with the Central Broward Water Control District and the South Broward Drainage District. - 3.
+Any Coordinate Town-developed tertiary drainage systems-must be coordinated with the Central Broward Water Control District and the South Broward Drainage District. - 3.
 Pursue discussions with government authorities in order to develop methods to protect the integrity of 8 archeological sites (LAPC) in environmentally sensitive areas, as designated by the Broward County Board of County Commissioners. - 4.
 Evaluate the public benefits of annexing lands into the Town. - 5.
 Maintain Land Development Code regulations which are consistent with the adopted comprehensive plan. - 6.
 Explore methods of obtaining funds for purchasing and constructing public passive open space and trails. - 7.
 Explore possibilities of securing funds for improving traffic capacity on Griffin Road and constructing 184th Avenue. - 8.
 Encourage removing Dykes Road and S.W.
-172nd Avenue as major collector roadways between Griffin Road and Sheridan Street and initiate amendments to Broward County MPO. - 9.
-Reserved. - 10.
-Develop and maintain a tertiary drainage plan for all the areas within the Town. - 11.
-Adopt a procedure for upgrading and increasing landscaping along all major arterial roadways and designated multi-use Greenways to conform to Xeriscape landscape requirements. - 12.
-Implement the capital improvements identified in this Comprehensive Plan as may be updated from time to time.
+172nd Avenue as major collector roadways between Griffin Road and Sheridan Street and initiate amendments to Broward County Trafficways PlanMPO. - 9.
+Encourage enforcement of the Town's current land development regulations. - 910.
+Reserved.
+Analyze the 2010 Census data and evaluate the Comprehensive Plan to reflect new data. - 1011.
+Develop and maintain a tertiary drainage plan for all the areas within our the Town. - 1112.
+Adopt a procedure for upgrading and increasing landscaping along all major arterial roadways and designated multi-use Greenways to conform to Xeriscape landscape requirements.